akuklev/HOCC/README.md

 There are also more practical issues, the author and his colleagues were also working on, including robust management of type classes (Arend and Scala3 provide almost satisfactory solutions), and a rich, extensible, and versatile syntax ([view pdf](https://github.com/akuklev/akuklev/blob/master/Sketch_for_a_Common_Syntax%20(1).pdf)).
-Together these solutions should provide a stable basis for the future proof assistants.
+Together these solutions should provide a stable basis for the upcomming proof assistants.

 There is plenty of work to do, but the goal of a satisfying general-purpose proof assistant is within sight.